 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 What is an automobile insurance deductible?
-Well, in short, your deductible is the amount of money you pay upfront (determined in advance by you, your insurance provider, and your policy) before your insurance company will pay out on certain claims.
-Usually, you have to pay a deductible if you file a claim which is covered by the Collision or Comprehensive coverage on your policy.
+Well, in short, your auto insurance deductible is the amount of money you pay upfront (determined in advance by you, your insurance provider, and your policy) before your insurance company will pay out on certain claims.
+Usually, you have to pay a deductible if you file a claim which is covered by the collision or comprehensive auto insurance coverage on your policy.